kubeshop/botkube-docs/docs/usage/event-notifications.md

 ### Disable notifications

-If you want to stop receiving notifications from Botkube, run **@Botkube notifier stop** from the configured channel where Botkube is added.
+If you want to stop receiving notifications from Botkube, run **@Botkube disable notifications** from the configured channel where Botkube is added.
 You will no longer receive notifications from the Botkube in a given communication platform.

 The notification settings are persisted across Botkube app restarts.